knative/docs/docs/eventing/getting-started.md

 kubectl create namespace default
 ```

-2. Setup up the `namespace` for Knative Eventing.
+2. Set up up the `namespace` for Knative Eventing.
 To set up the `namespace`, add a label to your `namespace` with this command:

 ```sh
 kubectl label namespace default knative-eventing-injection=enabled